 Institutional leave is an administrative status, which permits students to interrupt their program of studies.
-Institutional leaves are granted by the Program Director upon completion of the required forms.
+Institutional leaves are approved by the Program Director upon completion and evaluation of the required form.
+A non-refundable fee per academic session is required.
 Please refer to the academic calendar for information on due dates and applicable fees.
 Detailed instructions and forms for applying for an institutional leave must be obtained at the Registrar's Office.
+All leaves of absence are for a period of one session and must be renewed thereafter by the student following the same procedures.